pure-chance/kingmaker/README.md

 ## Acknowledgments

 - Much thanks to the folks at [pref_voting](https://github.com/voting-tools/pref_voting) for their comprehensive work on social choice research.
-- I'd also like to thank my advisor, Michael Pearce, for his guidance and support.
+- I'd also like to thank my advisor Michael Pearce for his guidance and support.